rwschmitz/reservations/README.md

 4. Run `npm run start`
 5. Open XCode
 6. Navigate to `reservations/ios/reservations.xcodeproj`
-7. In XCode, under the `general` tab, ensure that your signing is setup correctly.
-  a.
-Perform this check for both reservations and reservationsTestes
+7. In XCode, under the `general` tab, ensure that your signing is setup correctly (**Perform this check for both reservations and reservationsTests**)
 8. Ensure your phone and the computer running XCode are on the same network.
 9. In Xcode, click the play button to build and run the app.